 - Ask questions.
 I can’t emphasise this enough.
-Ask as many questions as you can to feel comfortable with what you’re buying.
+Ask as many questions as you can so you feel comfortable with what you’re buying.
 Any decent seller will be happy to answer any queries.
-On top of this, visit shops for advice on equipment you might be buying; they’re usually more than happy to help.
+On top of this, visit record shops for advice on equipment you might be buying; they’re usually more than happy to help.

 - Use online forums for help and guidance.
-These places are awesome, usually with a bunch of friendly people willing to answer any queries and help you out with any vinyl setup questions.
-And remember to pay back the advice by answering other people’s questions if you can!
-One place that has been great for me and I have first-hand experience with is http://www.vinylengine.com/turntable_forum/index.php
+These are great and filled with a bunch of friendly people willing to answer your queries and help out with any vinyl setup questions.
+Remember to pay back the advice you receive by also answering other people’s questions if you can.
+One place that has been great for me and I have first-hand experience with is the forum on the Vinyl Engine website.

 - A few aesthetic scratches can really lower the price of second hand products.
-As long as there are not too many and they don’t affect the actual sound, you can get some really great bargains out there if you’re not worried about a few marks.
-Just make sure there isn’t too many, which could mean that the item hasn’t been very well looked after and other problems could pop up in the future.
+As long as there aren’t too many and they don’t affect the actual sound, you can get some great bargains if you’re not worried about a few marks or scuffs.
+Just make sure there isn’t too many; this could mean the item hasn’t been very well looked after and other problems could pop up in the future.

 - Read reviews.
-It’s good to read reviews to get a general gist of the sound and quality the product your looking at offers, but don’t rely too heavily on them; you want your system to have a sound that appeals to YOU.
+It’s always a good idea to read reviews and get a general gist of the sound and quality the product your looking at offers.
+Don’t rely on them too heavily, however – you want your system to have a sound that appeals to YOU.
 You’re the one who’ll be listening to it, so as long as you’re happy, that’s all that matters.